markosankovic/notes/books/Motors for Makers/1 Introduction to Electric Motors.md

 In France, Andre-Marie Ampere developed equations relating current in a wire to the magnetic field around the wire.
 I England, Michael Faraday devised a series of experiments that demonstrate how current-carrying wires move in the presence of a magnetic field.

-Instead of placing the wirte outside a compass, Anyos Jedlik wound it into coils and placed the coils inside a magnetic field.
+Instead of placing the wires outside a compass, Anyos Jedlik wound it into coils and placed the coils inside a magnetic field.
 As current changes inside the coils, the coils rotate.

 Today's rotary electric motors have essentially the same structure as Jedlik's self-rotor: